cue-lang/cue/doc/tutorial/kubernetes/README.md

 in this case, to reduce boilerplate without introducing new fields.

 Finally, this example introduces list and field comprehensions.
-List comprehensions are analoguous to list comprehensions found in other languages.
+List comprehensions are analogous to list comprehensions found in other languages.
 Field comprehensions allow inserting fields in structs.
 In this case, the field comprehension adds a namesake service for any